cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cangjie-ios-objc.md

 3. Anonymous `C enumeration` types are not mapped.
 4. `C unions` types are not mapped.
 5. Types with `const`, `volatile`, or `restrict` qualifiers are not mapped.
+6. If the return type or parameter type in the method signature on the OC side is annotated with `nonnull`, the corresponding type on the Cangjie side will not be wrapped in an Option.

 Taking Cangjie calling ObjC as an example, the overall development process is described as follows: